-The SRP will also ensure that objectives and outputs complement existing SCAR groups and related initiatives, including Integrating Climate and Ecosystem Dynamics in the Southern Ocean (ICED), Integrated Science for the Sub-Antarctic (ISSA), the Marine Ecosystem Assessments for the Southern Ocean (MEASO), and Input Pathways of Persistent Organic Pollutants to Antarctica (IMPACT).
-It is anticipated that the Programme will also have strong links to the SCAR-related monitoring groups, including the Southern Ocean Observing System (SOOS - see Newman et al. 2019) and the developing Antarctic and Nearshore and Terrestrial Observing System (ANTOS).
+The SRP will also ensure that objectives and outputs complement existing SCAR groups and related initiatives, including Integrating Climate and Ecosystem Dynamics in the Southern Ocean (ICED), Integrated Science for the Sub-Antarctic (ISSA), the Marine Ecosystem Assessments for the Southern Ocean (MEASO), and Input Pathways of Persistent Organic Pollutants to Antarctica (ImPACT).
+It is anticipated that the Programme will also have strong links to SCAR-related monitoring groups, including the Southern Ocean Observing System (SOOS - see Newman et al. 2019) and the developing Antarctic and Nearshore and Terrestrial Observing System (ANTOS).

-While the Environmental Protocol and CAMLR Convention themselves represent the most significant and enduring statements of Parties' committeents to conservation, recent commitments by Parties to protect the Antarctic environment (e.g. the Santiago Declaration ATCM XL; the Prague Declaration ATCM XLII; CCAMLR Conservation Measure CM 91-04 to establish a network of MPAs at CCAMLR) and other initiatives8 demonstrate and reinforce strong contemporary international will to improve conservation and management across the region.
-The science facilitated and coordinated by Ant-ICON will not only increase broader understanding of the diversity of ecosystems across Antarctica and the Southern Ocean, it will clarify and quantify the relative levels of risk that Antarctica and the Southern Ocean face, to support the Antarctic Treaty Parties and CCAMLR Members in meeting their policy commitments.
+While the Protocol and CAMLR Convention themselves represent the most significant and enduring statements of Parties' commitments to conservation, recent commitments by Parties to protect the Antarctic environment (e.g., the ATCM's Santiago Declaration of 2016 (ATCM XXXIX); the ATCM's Prague Declaration of 2019 (ATCM XLII); CCAMLR Conservation Measure CM 91-04 to establish a network of MPAs) and other initiatives demonstrate and reinforce strong contemporary international will to improve conservation and management across the region.
+The science facilitated and coordinated by Ant-ICON will not only enable a broader understanding of the diversity and functioning of ecosystems across Antarctica and the Southern Ocean, it will also clarify and quantify the relative levels of risk that Antarctica and the Southern Ocean face, to support the Antarctic Treaty Parties and CCAMLR Members in meeting their policy commitments.

-8 CCAMLR Spatial Planning Workshop (2018), Joint SCAR/CEP Workshop on further developing the Antarctic Protected Area System (2019) and Joint SC-CAMLR-CEP Workshop (2016)
+&lt;sup>8 CCAMLR Spatial Planning Workshop (2018), Joint SCAR/CEP Workshop on further developing the Antarctic Protected Area System (2019) and Joint SC-CAMLR-CEP Workshop (2016)

-Examples of this work could include: research to support the current management and future designation of Antarctic and Southern Ocean protected areas; input into assessments of and response strategies for threatened species, ecosystems or environments; and monitoring to evaluate, assess, and mitigate anthropogenic impacts.
-Such an approach is consistent with the Protocol and the CAMLR Convention, and responds to increasing interest from policy makers to incorporate high-quality research in their decision-making, particularly around issues of environmental protection (e.g. Hughes et al. 2018, ATCM XLII Resolution 2019).
-Due to the complex and dynamic interactions among the myriad of threats that are facing Antarctica, understanding them, forecasting future states and developing strategies for mitigating impacts will require inputs from a range of disciplines.
+Specific research examples could include: work to support the current management, future designation and implementation of Antarctic and Southern Ocean protected areas; input into assessments of and response strategies for threatened species, ecosystems or environments; and monitoring to assess and mitigate anthropogenic impacts.
+Such research is consistent with the Protocol and the CAMLR Convention and responds to increasing interest from policymakers to incorporate high-quality research in their decision-making, particularly around issues of environmental protection (e.g. Hughes et al. 2018, ATCM Resolution 7 (2019)).
+Due to the complex and dynamic interactions among the myriad of threats that are facing Antarctica, understanding them, forecasting future states, developing strategies for mitigating impacts and communicating the findings to policymakers and managers will require inputs from a range of disciplines.

-A key challenge in informing environmental decision-making is that it often requires long-term commitments that should be designed with future, rather than present, conditions in mind.
+A key challenge in informing environmental decision-making is that it often requires longterm commitments that should be designed with future, rather than present, conditions and scenarios in mind.
 Given that impacts on the Antarctic integrate economic, sociological, climatological and biological processes, even minimally adequate forecasts will require the kind of coordinated research proposed here.
 To be truly successful, these inputs should not be provided independently, but will need to be integrated through collaborative and transdisciplinary research.
 Ant-ICON is the mechanism to coordinate, produce and integrate these inputs.

-C. Experimental section and methodologies (1.5 pages)
+C. Experimental section and methodologies

-The Ant-ICON Scientific Research Programme will focus on innovative and high-quality research, underpinned by three overarching research themes, each with a set of key research questions.
+The Ant-ICON Scientific Research Programme will focus on innovative and high-quality research, underpinned by three research themes, each with a set of key research questions.

-Research Theme 1 (R1)9 - Current state and future projections of Antarctic, Southern Ocean and sub-Antarctic systems, species and functions:
+Research Theme 1 (R1) - Current state and future projections of Antarctic, Southern Ocean and sub-Antarctic systems, species and functions: